Fermentation CO₂ Production Calculator

 Temperature dramatically affects the rate of CO₂ production, even though the total amount of CO₂ is primarily determined by sugar content and conversion efficiency.
 Yeast and bacteria have optimal temperature ranges: ale yeast works well at 18–24°C, lager yeast at 10–15°C, and kombucha cultures at 20–30°C. At lower temperatures, fermentation proceeds slowly, producing CO₂ gradually over weeks.
 At higher temperatures, fermentation accelerates, producing CO₂ rapidly—sometimes to the point where an inadequate airlock cannot keep up, causing excessive pressure or CO₂ escape.
 Additionally, higher temperatures increase the vapor pressure of CO₂ dissolved in liquid, making the gas more eager to escape.

-This calculator uses temperature as an input parameter to inform planning.
-If fermenting at 25°C (warmer than ideal for many ales), the peak CO₂ production rate will be higher, necessitating a vessel with larger headspace or an active venting system.
+This calculator uses temperature to scale the modeled gas volume and to keep the scenario grounded in realistic fermentation conditions.
+If fermenting at 25°C (warmer than ideal for many ales), the gas occupies slightly more volume and fermentation may proceed faster, which can increase the required venting capacity.
 Conversely, a cool fermentation at 12°C will progress slowly and steadily, with less risk of rapid pressure buildup.

 The headspace—the volume of air above the liquid in the fermentation vessel—accommodates the CO₂ gas as it is produced.
 If the headspace is insufficient, pressure can build dangerously, potentially shattering the vessel.
 An airlock (a small device that allows gas to escape while preventing outside air and contaminants from entering) is essential for safe fermentation.
 A basic bubbler airlock allows CO₂ to escape one bubble at a time, making it possible to monitor fermentation progress by counting bubbles (though this is an informal indicator).
 A valve-based airlock allows rapid gas escape when pressure exceeds a threshold.